Erotic Review will not be accepting any more contributions until further notice.

 Erotic Review has consolidated itself as a literary lifestyle publication about sex and sexuality aimed at sophisticated, intelligent readers.
 It is independent, run by volunteers, non-profit and entirely free of charge to its readers.
-In its current form, owned and edited by founder Jamie Maclean, it continues to fulfil that role as a lively website.
+In its current form, owned and edited by Lucy Roeber, it continues to fulfil that role as a lively website.
 Erotic Review regularly publishes features, short fiction, comment and reviews, as well as a Portfolio section showcasing the work of a photographer or illustrator.
 Recently we have started to include podcast interviews; we hope to include fiction in this audio section as well.

 What is ER looking for?

 Good writing must always come first: while we’re happy to give some editorial guidance/advice where we see promise, both fiction and non-fiction submissions must be up to a certain standard to be considered for publication.

 If you write fiction with a contemporary voice that gives an insight into the human condition, then we’d like to hear from you.

 We are looking for contributions from both published and emerging writers whose work has current relevance and an individual voice.
 Although we are called The Erotic Review Magazine, we welcome writing that explores any aspect of the human condition, not just the rude stuff.
 But, while we’re on the erotic, we can’t emphasise this enough: CONTEXT and NARRATIVE are more important than just a beautiful description of sex between two people.

 We discourage pseudonyms but we recognise that not disguising an identity can be a problem for those working in certain professions.
 So please, whenever possible, publish under your own name.